w-henderson/Humphrey/docs/src/websocket/sync/getting-started.md

 You can now use `websocat` again to test your code.

 ## Conclusion
 In this chapter, we've learnt about sending and receiving WebSocket messages within a Humphrey application.
-Next, let's look at the [Broadcasting Messages](broadcasting-messages.md) chapter, which cover how to use non-blocking reads to create a simple broadcast server.
+Next, let's look at the [Broadcasting Messages](broadcasting-messages.md) chapter, which covers how to use non-blocking reads to create a simple broadcast server.